GLIMS-RGI/rgi_user_guide/docs/01_introduction.md

 ## Version history

-**Version 7.0**, released in July 2023, comes with major outline quality improvements in nearly all RGI regions.
+**Version 7.0**, released in August 2023, comes with major outline quality improvements in nearly all RGI regions.
 In addition new products are available including, for example, outlines of glacier complexes and glacier centerlines.
 Furthermore, the RGI production has been entirely redesigned to use GLIMS as the sole source of data.
 The file generation process is now largely automated, extracting from GLIMS the outlines closest to the target date while also relying on expert judgment for the exact choice of available outlines.
 Open source scripts are used for all dataset creation steps.
 The file naming convention and attributes have changed substantially, requiring users of previous versions to adapt their data analysis workflow (see [](04_revisions) for more details).

 **Version 6.0**, released in July 2017, has improved coverage of the conterminous US (regions 02-05 and 02-06), Scandinavia (region 08) and Iran (region 12-2).
 In Scandinavia several hundred smaller glaciers have been added and most glaciers now have exact dates.
 The flag attributes `RGIFlag` and `GlacType` were reorganized.
 Surging codes have been added from Sevestre and Benn (2015).